Fiction > Avant Garde

 2008: "I think I'm losing my mind."

 500,000 BC: You are currently on the coast.
-Tectonic plates will need to shift somewhat before that house even gets built.
+Tectonic plates will need to shift substantially before anyone even considers building that damn house!

-Every single shot on every single double-page spread takes place from the same vantage point: the corner of one particular room.
+Every single full-page spread is drawn from exactly the same vantage point, the corner of one particular room.
 The camera angle moves not once.
-However, there are two things to bear in mind:
+However, there are two things to please bear in mind:

-1) That house has not always stood there.
+1) The house has not always stood there, hence the exterior expanses.

 The story weaves backwards and forwards in time as the various inhabitants move in, move out, take family photographs, grow up, grow old or break down.
-Exterior shots (remember, that house has not always stood there) are startling and rendered in rough-hewn pencil, wash or colour flats.
+Exterior shots are startling (remember, that house has not always blocked the view) and rendered in rough-hewn pencil, wash or colour flats.
 Same goes for the inhabitants whether inside or out.
-But the interior shots of the room itself are all very much matt, colour flats with only the ever-changing wallpaper boasting any patterned line.
+But the interior shots of the room are matt, colour flats with only the ever-changing wallpaper boasting any patterned line.
 It's beautiful - absolutely exquisite.

 One page is given over to the multitude of insults thrown over the years.